 - The Marsh Aviary will be open but expect to see fewer avian species than during the regular season.

 - The Farmyard area will be open weather permitting.
-Alpaca, sheep, donkeys and peafowl are visible there throughout the winter.
+Alpaca, sheep, donkeys, pigs, and peafowl are visible there throughout the winter.

 - During colder weather, animal ambassadors can typically be found in Chimp Forest and/or Penguin Education Center (staff permitting).